aldajo92/AndroidKt_MercadoLibreProducts/README.md

 ## Description

 This app let to the user find products in MercadoLibre and store it in a local database, when it is marked as favorite.
-Only supports Colombia products (All available countries will be supported soon).
+Supports all coutries available in MercadoLibre.

 ## Preview ##